 | Tiered rewards | Increasing rewards for more referrals | Programs with super-referrers | Encourages repeat referrals |

-Account credits work especially well for PLG products because the reward is directly tied to product usage — the more you refer, the more you can use.
-This creates a natural flywheel where active users become active referrers.
-Cash rewards make more sense for enterprise products where the decision-maker receiving credits may not be the person paying the bill.
+Account credits work especially well when the referrer is an existing client, because the reward is directly tied to their own service plan — the more they refer, the more they save on their managed services.
+This creates a natural flywheel where satisfied clients become active referrers.
+Cash rewards make more sense for vCIOs, accountants, and other centers of influence who aren't your clients and have no service bill to credit.

 Define Your Referral Trigger Events